 Certain individual contractors or private employees working for government agencies may not have immunity.
 Immunity can be granted or eliminated in certain specific situations.
 For example, if a local government purchases liability insurance to protect against lawsuits, that local government waives its immunity, so it can be held liable up to the amount of the insurance policy.

-If you are considering a wrongful death lawsuit, it is very important to consider all of the pro's and con's carefully.
+If you are considering a wrongful death lawsuit, it is very important to consider all of the pros and cons carefully.
 Otherwise, you’ll risk both your time and money without obtaining the financial result you desired.
-A consultation with an experienced Connecticut Wrongful Death Attorney at Carter Mario Injury Lawyers will give you an overall idea about the chances you stand to win your case.
+A consultation with an experienced Connecticut Wrongful Death Attorney at Carter Mario Law Firm will give you an overall idea about the chances you stand to win your case.